ma1nadhar/machine-learning/README.md

 + We use training data that has time in hours and corresponding energy consumption in kilowatt-hours
 + Train a linear regression model using sklearn linear regression class
 + Visualize the results by plotting the original data points along with the fitted regression lines or curves

+### PolynomialRegression
++ Performed polynomial regression analysis on time-consumption data using degrees 1 to 5
++ Evaluated model performance using mean squared error (MSE) for each degree
++ Identified the best degree with the lowest MSE for the polynomial regression model
++ Visualized the original data and predicted line for the best polynomial regression model